 Sayyyyy what?
 Yeah, friends, you heard me correctly.
-TINDER Vault is really going to encourage virgins to dish out six grand a year with the hopes of getting laid.
-Okay, maybe that’s a little mean.
-But a prostitute is probably cheaper.
+TINDER Vault is really going to encourage dishing out six grand a year with the hopes of finding love.
+Am I the only one who finds that absurd??
+That’s a lot of money for a date that may never happen!
+A person would have to be seriously desperate!

 Okay, I’ll stop.
 But seriously?!
 To put this into perspective, 500 a month is my car payment, a portion of my mortgage, and probably close to what I spend on wine.
 Why would someone ever spend this on a dating app?
 I know what you’re thinking.

 Well, you don’t know me, Abi.
 I’m not good at dating.
 I need help.
-Well, let me ask you this: if Tinder’s premium Gold membership couldn’t help you get laid, why would the tentatively named Tinder Vault be any different?
+Well, let me ask you this: if Tinder’s premium Gold membership couldn’t help you get a date, why would the tentatively named Tinder Vault be any different?
 And this begs the question.
-Maybe this isn’t about getting people laid.
+Maybe this isn’t just about people finding a date.

 What Does It Offer?